Elevation: 8,082 ft

 This peak is not in the book.
 Margo Mandella and Livingston Douglas provided the alternative and harder routes found down the page.
 Updated November 2019

-Peak 8082 is located 1.0 mile south of Peak 8150 on the ridge that parallels US Highway 93 from Arco, Idaho, to Moore, Idaho.
-You can climb Peak 8082 from almost any direction, but the easiest route follows the ridge south from Peak 8150.
+Peak 8082 is located a mile south of Peak 8150 on the ridge that parallels US-93 from Arco to Moore.
+You can climb Peak 8082 from almost any direction but the easiest route follows the ridge south from Peak 8150.
 USGS Arco North

 North Ridge, Class 2